ShoshaDev/Algorand-Unreal-Engine-SDK/Readme.md

-# Algorand Unreal Engine Plugin
+# Algorand SDK for Unreal Engine
-Official Unreal Engine plugin for Algorand Blockchain Platform.
+Official Unreal Engine Plugin for Algorand Blockchain Platform.

-> If you are looking for a repo for this c++ sdk, [check this repository](https://github.com/Wisdom-Labs/Algorand-CPlusPlus-SDK.git).

-This plugin provides the functionallity for building different types of transactions and managing wallets on the Algorand blockchain.

 ## 📙 1.
 Overview:
 Algorand Unreal Engine Plugin

-For indepth documentation on the overview, setup and usage of this plugin check here: [Doc](https://github.com/Wisdom-Labs/Algorand-Unreal-Engine-SDK/blob/master/Algorand%20Unreal%20SDK%20Documentation.md)
+For indepth documentation on the overview, setup and usage of this plugin check here: [Doc](https://github.com/ShoshaDev/Algorand-Unreal-Engine-SDK/blob/master/Algorand%20Unreal%20SDK%20Documentation.pdf)

+For indepth video demo on using the plugin watch here: [Video](https://youtu.be/xXlqLxUo3Uo)

 This UE plugin includes:
 - Root Folder: Unreal-Plugin - Put this plugin in your new or existing project to utilize.
 - Example Folder: Unreal Plugin Example Project - Use this project to start your new game or demo/test Algorand System